 Four wineries included in Trail A - Heritage Vineyards, Monroeville Winery, Chestnut Run Farm, and Coda Rossa Winery (at Chestnut Run Farm)

 Four wineries included in Trial B - Auburn Road Vineyards, Wagonhouse Winery, Cedarvale Winery, and Bellview Winery (at Maugeri's Farm Market)

 Join us both days to taste from all eight wineries!

 The tour also features three dining options from local restaurants, as well as winery-only option.
-Choose from lunch at Val's Seafood Trattoria in Sewell or Blue Plate in Mullia Hill.
+Choose from lunch at Val's Seafood Trattoria in Sewell, Blue Plate in Mullica Hill, or Naples in Mullica Hill.
 Light fare is also avaiable for purchase at several wineries.
 Guests on all tours are welcome to bring outside food on the trolleys and to the wineries, and guests choosing the winery-only tour are stongly encouraged to bring lunch to enjoy during the tour.

 For your convenience, our tour hosts will ride along with you to answer any questions and make sure your case purchases get safely back to your starting winery.